Technical Advice for Maintainers

 - GENUKI (which for clarity on occasions we descibe as core GENUKI),

-- the Churches Database, and
+- the Churches Directory, and

 - the Gazetteer.

 Historically these have grown up in parallel and have often had different maintainers in each area.
 With the transition to Drupal they are more superficially similar, including in the main approach to entry of new items and editing existing ones and in the use of a common approach to the presentation of maps.
-They therefore have both an independent role, notably in being capable of being searched separately, and a supportive role in which parts of core Genuk are dependent on the information in both the Churches Database and the Gazetteer.
+They therefore have both an independent role, notably in being capable of being searched separately, and a supportive role in which parts of core Genuk are dependent on the information in both the Churches Directory and the Gazetteer.

 The main functions of the three element are fairly self explanatory: